MoK369/todo_app/README.md

 ## Features:
 1. Notes:
 Users can create and save notes for quick reference.
-Notes can be organized into folders or tagged for easy retrieval.

 2. Reminders and Notifications:
 Users can set due dates and times for tasks.